madhurabindu/tdd_sample/pswd_generator/README.md

 Adapt/adopt/extend the `yml` files from one of your previous workflow folders.

 Start Test-driven approach

 Stage 1:
 1. Write the smallest possible failing test: give input `any name`. assert output to be `the pswd starts with first letter of the name`.
 1. Write the minimum amount of code that'll make it pass.
+Do not add additional code, though you know additional requirement.
 1. Refactor any assumptions, continue to pass this test.
 Do not add any code without a corresponding test.

 Stage 2: